-The Home Stretch
+Your Pregnancy: The Home Stretch

-When you can count the weeks left until your due date on the fingers of one hand, but your “To Do” list just gets longer and longer…
+When you're 33 to 36 weeks pregnant, you can count the weeks left until your due date on the fingers of one hand, but your To Do list just gets longer and longer…

 Sound familiar?
-Don’t worry: it’s not unusual to feel unprepared – or, let’s face it, downright stressed out — in the last weeks leading up to your due date.
+Don’t worry, it’s not unusual to feel unprepared – or, let’s face it, downright stressed – in the last weeks leading up to your due date.
 There’s even a term for the mad rush that many women feel in the final stages of pregnancy to get everything set up for their newborn’s arrival: the nesting instinct.

 And as long as you’re not overdoing things, embrace it!
-This could be your last chance to get things done in (relative) calm, before the chaos of life with a newborn descends!
+This could be your last chance to get things done in (relative) calm, before the chaos of life with a newborn descends.

-Need To Know
+Pregnancy Weeks 33 to 36: Need To Know

-Between 35-37 weeks, it’s recommended that all pregnant women are screened for group B streptococcus (GBS): a type of bacteria that many people carry in their gut, which in rare cases can cause serious problems for newborn babies if they come into contact with it during birth.
+Between 35 and 37 weeks of pregnancy, it’s recommended that all pregnant women be screened for group B streptococcus (GBS): a type of bacteria that many people carry in their gut, which in rare cases can cause serious problems for newborn babies if they come into contact with it during birth.

 As your due date gets nearer, you may notice that your baby has dropped lower into your pelvis, in preparation for delivery.
-Some babies (especially first babies) drop, or engage, a month or more before birth; others don’t engage until you’re already in labor.
+Some babies (especially first babies) drop, or engage, a month or more before birth.
+Others don’t engage until you’re already in labor.

 Some women also pass a jelly-like or slightly bloody mucus plug up to a week or two before labor begins, which is a sign that your cervix is starting to soften and widen in preparation for delivery.

-Good To Have
+Pregnancy Weeks 33 to 36: Good To Have

 Even before you pass your mucus plug, it’s normal to notice increased vaginal discharge in the final weeks and months of pregnancy.
 If it’s bothering you, try using pads or panty-liners: unscented, organic cotton ones are best to avoid irritation, and you can even buy washable reusable liners if you’re worried about the environmental impact of disposables.